msteffan/fundamentals/03_chapter/05_lesson.md

 The key is remembering how the `=` operator works - before it assigns anything to the variable on the left, *it first evaluates the expression on the right*.
 This means that if we have any expression like, say, `x = x + 1`, what we are doing is taking the old value of `x`, adding one to it, and storing this new result back into `x`.
 In short, we are "incrementing" x: increasing its value by one, no matter what `x`'s original value was.

+#### A few shortcuts

-*Needing to operate 'in place' (in other words, storing the result back inside the original variable) is quite common in programming - so common that most languages include short-hand syntax for these kind of operations.
-Some examples are shown below*
+Needing to operate 'in place' (in other words, storing the result back inside the original variable) is quite common in programming - so common that most languages include short-hand syntax for these kind of operations.
+Some examples are shown below.

 | Long-Hand Syntax | Short-Hand Syntax |
 |------------------|-------------------|